DottedSign Secures Your PDF Documents With Digital Certificates

 Encrypted Process

-In addition, DottedSign makes use of TLS/SSL, AES-256, and RSA-2048 encryption to ensure your documents are delivered safely to their intended recipient.
-Users can thus be assured that they are signing in a safe and trusted environment.
+In addition to prioritising a user-friendly experience, DottedSign offers advanced validation levels to ensure the highest level of security for its users.
+To ensure that your documents are delivered safely to their intended recipient, DottedSign makes use of TLS/SSL, AES-256, and RSA-2048 encryption.
+Individual users can thus be assured that they are signing in a safe and trusted environment.

 We are keeping up with industry standards and best practices in order to provide users with high-quality service with digital security at the top.